 How to add custom styling to our blocks?

-Note, this feature is used for including styling for individual blocks.
+Note, this feature is used for including styling and scripts for individual blocks.
 To add the framework stylesheet and other global theme stylesheets into the block editor, use the Editor stylesheets Theme settings.

 Sometimes our custom blocks need special CSS styling that is not covered by the framework styling or by the global theme stylesheet.